RAFBER/Operating-and-safety-instructions-for-split-sprocket-wheel/General safety precautions.md

 * Gearbox monitoring (Programmable logic controller)

 ### Emergency stop buttons
-As an incomplete machine, the gearbox does not have its own Emergency stop but-tons.
+As an incomplete machine, the gearbox does not have its own Emergency stop buttons.

-=> Integrate the gearbox into the Emergency stop concept of the overruling ma-chine.
+=> Integrate the gearbox into the Emergency stop concept of the overruling machine.
 => Integrate the gearbox so that the power to at least the following components is interrupted when pressing an emergency stop button.
 - Drive motor, auxiliary drive motor (If installed)
 - Pump motors